dcgreatrex/financeShares_nakedTrader/README.md

 *Date: 01/03/2016 -- Language: LaTeX. -- Modifications:

 ## Summary:
-This folder contains an article that documents the key trading rules for buying equity shares as suggested by Robbie Burns in the book 'The Naked Trader' (2011).
+This folder contains an article that documents the key trading rules for buying and selling equity shares as suggested by Robbie Burns in the book 'The Naked Trader' (2011).

 ## The Book: